 \section{Crawler and data collection}

-Given our interest in {\it user} interactions, our data collection effort is focused on Telegram \textit{public groups}, i.e., public chats where all the members can send messages.
+Given our interest in {\it user} behaviour, we focus our data collection effort on Telegram \textit{public groups}, i.e., public chats where all the members can send messages.

-To collect the data, we design an open-source, two-stage crawler that we offer to the community.\footnote{The code and data will be made available upon publication of the paper.} At the first stage, the tool periodically crawls the TGStat website to discover public Telegram groups on various topics.
-At the second stage, the tool crawls Telegram, by joining the discovered groups and collecting all shared messages.
+To collect the data, we design an open-source, two-stage crawler that we offer to the community.\footref{code} At the first stage, the tool periodically crawls the TGStat website to discover public Telegram groups on various topics.
+At the second stage, the tool crawls Telegram by joining the discovered groups and collecting all messages.